 CSU Fort Collins and CSU Online are implementing an S/U grading practice for Spring 2020 only.
 Following the end of semester grade posting for Spring 2020, students will be able to request a satisfactory/unsatisfactory grade rather than traditional letter grade up until June 5, 2020 for any course taken in this Spring semester.
-The S/U policy applies to all Spring 2020 undergraduate and graduate courses.
-These policies will NOT apply to students in their first, second, or third year in the Doctor of Veterinary Medicine (DVM) program.
-Fourth year DVM students are eligible.
+The S/U policy applies to all Spring 2020 undergraduate, graduate and professional courses.

-This practice will replace any previously published restrictions on use of S/U grading, making it an option for all students, undergraduate and graduate, for Spring 2020.
+This practice will replace any previously published restrictions on use of S/U grading, making it an option for all students for Spring 2020.
 All students, and especially students on probation, are strongly encouraged to consult with their academic advisor, faculty advisor or the Graduate School before making a decision.

 The following practices will be put in place on the CSU Fort Collins campus.

 Satisfactory/Unsatisfactory and Traditional Grading Option

 Students who earn a C or above may request to have a letter grade changed to “S,” which reflects a C or better.
 D or F letter grades would be reflected by a “U.” “S” grades contribute to credit hours but not to the GPA.
 “U” grades will contribute neither toward credit hours earned nor to the GPA.
 Students will not be allowed to change an S/U grade once the change from a letter grade has been made.
 Students will be able to select individual course sections to which they want to apply the S/U option.
 Traditional A-F grading will be used for all courses not selected for the S/U option.